cloudmesh-community/sp19-516-121/scala.md

 x : Double, y : Double, z : Double, costPerUnit : Double) : Double =
 area(x, y, z) * costPerUnit
 ```

 Now we can call this method as the following:

 ```python
 cost(trapezoidArea, 2, 3, 4, 10)
 ```

 Similarly we could pass an `anonymous function` to  `cost`:

 ```python
 cost((x, y, z) => (x + y)/2 * z, 2, 3, 4, 10)
 ```

 ### Scala as a tool to create  Domain Specific Languages(DSL)

 Scala was designed so that it would support creating DSLs ([refer to here for more](https://www.scala-lang.org/old/node/1403))
 .
-Among the features and capabilities that are in particular helpful for creating DSLs are the followings:
+Among the features and capabilities that are in particular helpful for creating DSLs are the followings[@artho2015domain]:

 > ...  implicit function definitions, which allow
 values of one type to be lifted to values of a different type, the ability to call